ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_GoG_winners/EBCWK-treasury.md

 length: short

 single: no  #mark yes if an individual NO CAPS
-description: Saved $3 million from being sent to fraudulent actors who had stolen individual's identity.
+description: Saved $3 million from being sent to fraudulent actors who had stolen individuals' identity.
 #description of why there winning award, in an excel spreadsheet
 category: treasury #reference list of categories
 agency: Department of the Treasury #name of agency, capitalize first letter of each name